arivictor/arivictor.github.io/_posts/2025-08-28-five-days-of-solitude-day-1.md

 title: "Five Days Of Solitude: Day 1 - Single Responsibility Principle (SRP)"
 description: 'How I spent five days locked away with Python, coffee, and the determination to get better at design.
 Day 1: Single Responsibility Principle (SRP)'
 date: 2025-08-28
-categories: python solid design day-1 srp
+categories: python five-days-of-solitude day 1
+permalink: /2025/08/28/five-days-of-solitude-day-1/
 ---

 For five days I locked myself away with nothing but Python, coffee, and the determination to get better at design.
 No slack, no meetings, no distractions, just one with the code.